Complete Multipartite Graphs of Non-QE Class: Introduction

 Moreover, any complete multipartite graph of non-QE class contains at least one of the above four primary non-QE graphs as an isometrically embedded subgraph. \end{theorem}

 This paper is organized as follows.
 In Section 2 we prepare basic notions and notations, for more details see \cite{MO-2018,Obata-Zakiyyah2018}.
 In Section 3 we prove the main formula for the QE constants of complete multipartite graphs (Theorem \ref{01thm:main formula}) and show some examples.
 In Section 4 we determine all complete multipartite graphs of non-QE class (Theorem \ref{01thm:CMG of non-QE}) and specify primary ones (Theorem \ref{01thm:main primary graphs}).
-We also mention primary non-QE graphs on six vertices.
+All primary non-QE graphs on six or fewer vertices are already determined \cite{Obata2023}.
+As a result, we find three new primary non-QE graphs on seven vertices.

 The QE constant is not only useful for judging whether nor not a graph $G$ is of QE-class but also interesting as a possible scale of classifying graphs \cite{BO-2021}.
 Moreover, the QE constant is interesting from the point of view of spectral analysis of distance matrices, for distance spectra see e.g., \cite{Aouchiche-Hansen2014, Jin-Zhang2014, Lin-Hong-Wang-Shub2013}.
 In fact, $\mathrm{QEC}(G)$ lies between the largest and the second largest eigenvalues of the distance matrix $D$ in such a way that $\lambda_2(D)\le \mathrm{QEC}(G)<\lambda_1(D)$.
-Herein an interesting question arises to characterize graphs by the equality $\lambda_2(D)=\mathrm{QEC}(G)$.
+In this line, an interesting question is to characterize graphs such that $\lambda_2(D)=\mathrm{QEC}(G)$.
 The work is now in progress.